-You will need to take the CISRS Operative Training Scheme (COTS) 1-day training course and a health, safety and environment test to get the Scaffolder Labourer Green Card.
+You need to take the CISRS Operative Training Scheme (COTS) 1-day training course and a health, safety and environment test to get the Scaffolder Labourer Green Card.

-You must then complete six months experience on site and then CISRS Part 2.
+You must then complete six months experience on site and then the CISRS Scaffolding Part 2 course.

 Throughout your training you work towards the Scottish Vocational Qualification (SVQ) Accessing Operations and Rigging (Construction): Scaffolding at SCQF Level 5.